 Your business might be small now, but it has the potential to become big and successful.
 However, this is quite a challenge, as it entails finding the right combination of organization, a reliable team, and scalable infrastructure.
 It also means preparing the ground you want to build on.
-Here are four ways to prepare your business for growth this year.
+Here are four ways to prepare your small business for growth this year.

 1. Sharpen Your Company Goals and Vision

 All too often, business owners become immersed in day-to-day operations and forget the big picture.
 Take the time to review your vision and the goals that you set for your business.
 This allows you to evaluate where you stand, see what is and isn’t working, and refine your strategy.
 Do you need to cut some employees lose or stop some programs?
 Think about what you’re missing and what you can do to achieve your goal.